How Much Does Car Insurance Go Up After a DUI?

 4. Bundle Your Policies

-Combining auto insurance with homeowners or renters insurance typically saves 10–20% on your auto premium — one of the fastest and easiest discounts available.
+Combining auto insurance with homeowners or renters insurance typically saves 10–25% on your auto premium — one of the fastest and easiest discounts available, even for high-risk drivers.

 5. Raise Your Deductible

-Increasing your collision/comprehensive deductible from $500 to $1,000 can meaningfully lower your monthly premium.
+Increasing your collision/comprehensive deductible from $500 to $1,000 can reduce your monthly premium by 15–30% on those coverage portions.
 Just make sure you have the funds available if you need to file a claim.

 Most states allow insurers to factor in your credit score.
-Paying down debt and keeping accounts current can help lower your risk profile over time.
+Paying down debt and keeping accounts current can help lower your risk profile over time — every point helps when you're already paying a DUI surcharge.
+Review what affects your car insurance rates to understand every lever available to you.

 When Do Insurance Rates Go Back to Normal?